jamese986/website-assignment/README.md

 The website is aimed at tech savvy developers and people who are going to be knowledgeable about the latest web design trends.
 Firstly I wanted my website to be clean tidy and Minimalistic in it's initial presentation to the site visitors.
 This serves 2 purposes firstly from a design point of view it looks very pleasing and secondly a clean well structured site allows for information to be easily found.
 This allows people with accessibility issue to navigate far easier than something like a Geocities website from the 90's.

 The modern aspects of the design come in the form of a functional cross device cross platform responsiveness that means no matter the device the site will always look pleasing and remain functional.
+#### I decided against a image slider and went with a static image because its less distracting to the user and wont cause any hiccups for older devices and browsers.

 #### Added Google Maps API above the contact us page for greater clarity and added a pop up window and custom marker.